-- 18. The plans fail the following soundness tests: - positively prepared not based on a robust assessment of objectively assessed needs for development; - justified not the most appropriate strategy, when considered against the reasonable alternatives, as do not meet affordable housing needs nor under delivery from previous plans; - consistent with national policy the plans will not enable the delivery of sustainable development in accordance with the policies in the NPPF because the plans fail to tackle affordable housing needs and affordability will be worse at the end of the of the plan period than the start. - 19.
+- 24. The plan fails the following soundness tests: - positively prepared it is not based on a robust assessment of objectively assessed needs development - justified the plan is not the most appropriate strategy, when considered against the reasonable alternatives, as it does not meet affordable housing needs nor under delivery from previous plans.

+- consistent with national policy the plans will not enable the delivery of sustainable development in accordance with the policies in the NPPF because the plans fail to tackle affordable housing needs and affordability will be worse at the end of the of the plan period than the start. - 25.
 Neither local plan will meet the needs for new homes.
 The assessment of need is flawed and does not accord with the PPG.
-In particular, the plans fail to respond to market signals, and as a result house and land prices in Cambridge City and South Cambridgeshire will continue to rise, pricing people out of the market and forcing more people into needing affordable housing, placing a greater burden of the public finances and reducing the funding available for other forms of infrastructure.
+In particular, the plans fail to respond to market signals, and as a result house and land prices in Cambridge City and South Cambridgeshire will continue to rise, pricing people out of the market and forcing more people into needing affordable housing, placing a greater burden of the public finances and reducing the funding available for other forms of infrastructure